Skip to main content

 But don’t try and stop your porn use motivated by guilt and shame you feel for that—it’s not effective.

-Instead, allow yourself to be captivated by something much more powerful and sustainable—the image of becoming the person you’ve longed to become—whole, purposeful, and unencumbered by the trap of pornography.
+Instead, allow yourself to be captivated by something more powerful and sustainable.
+Envision becoming the person you’ve longed to become—whole, purposeful, and free from the trap of pornography.

 About the Author